 Art & DESIGN

-Head of Department Mrs M Green, The Green School for Girls
+Subject Leads: Mrs M Green, The Green School for Girls and Ms J Marker, The Green School for Boys

 The main element of the course is the Personal Investigation which requires you to produce a portfolio of practical and written work based on personal starting points.